Graduate Studies in ISE

 - Human Systems Integration (M.S. and Ph.D.)

 - Occupational Safety and Ergonomics (M.S.)

 - Integrated Lean Six Sigma (M.S. only)

 - Manufacturing Engineering (M.S. and Ph.D.)

 - Operations Research (M.S. and Ph.D.)

-- Logistics and Supply Chain Management (M.S. only)
+- Supply Chain Management and Production Systems (M.S. only)